andresriofriolara/ResearchTalks/decks/BoundedLoansNov25/slides.md

 <!-- .slide: class="title-slide" -->
-# Present Bias and Loss Aversion Effects over Loan Granting
+# The Effects of Present Bias and Loss Aversion over Loan Granting
 </section>

 ---